Using localization with Appcues means you can use a single Appcues flow to reach a multilingual audience.

 How can I test my translated content?

-The best way to test your translated content is to publish it live to just your user account, then change your browser's language.
+Because of how our flow test mode works, the test mode version of a flow with localizations may not show accurate content.
+The best way to test your flow and any translated content is to publish it live to just your user account, then change your browser's language.

 Should I change my content's format to account for localization?